Starotitorov/react-native-deep-link/README.md

 You can follow a [tutorial](https://medium.com/@starotitorov1997/handle-deep-links-in-react-native-apps-b22055149b3a) with a step by step implementation.

+In the `NavigationServiceExample/` folder you can find an example of using the package in the application without Redux.

 ## Usage

 After installing the package, you need to follow a few simple steps: